 What is AdVenture Capitalist?

-People have described AdVenture Capitalist as, among other things, a tycoon simulator, a management game, and a gathering game.
-They’re all true, but none of these descriptions really encompass the whole scope of this game.
+A tycoon simulator, a management game, a gathering game — AdVenture Capitalist has many definitions, but none of them truly encompass the whole scope of this tycoon game.

 AdVenture Capitalist is a web, PC, and mobile idle clicker game that’s a satire on capitalism.
 While playing it, you indulge in “capitalist freedoms,” spending money to buy things that will earn you more money.
 And you keep indulging even though you can clearly see the ridiculousness of it all.